Life insurance for dialysis patients & people with kidney disease

 If you’ve received a kidney transplant, it’s generally recommended that you wait at least one year after the procedure to apply for life insurance.
 Life insurance companies will want to see that your body has accepted the new kidney and maintained a stable condition after the transplant.

-Once your body adjusts to the transplant, you may be eligible for term life insurance, though the rate you’re eligible for will depend on the complexity of your kidney disease.
+Once your body adjusts to the transplant, you may be eligible for traditional life insurance coverage, but whether you’re approved and at which rate will depend on the insurer you’re applying with and your health history pertaining to your kidney disease.

 Before offering your coverage, the insurance company will confirm details such as your creatine and protein levels, the source of the kidney you received — whether it was from a living donor or a deceased donor — and any medications you’re taking.